Potential biases and prospects for the Hubble constant estimation via electromagnetic and gravitational-wave joint analyses: Results and discussion

 The inclusion of a constant component that accounts for the late-time behaviour does not significantly influence the parameter posteriors with respect to the model without it, so we can say that the GW+AG+C fit and model are robust.

 In the case of the GW+AG fit, the addition of the constant component brings some improvements in the results.
-The jet parameters are compatible within 1$\sigma$ with the GW+AG+C (with constant) fit, except for $\theta_c = 5.37^{+0.97}_{-0.87}$ deg and $\theta_v= 35.2^{+5.7}_{-6.2}$ deg, which are within 3$\sigma$, and $d_L = 38.6^{+2.5}_{-3.0}$ Mpc, which is within 2$\sigma$.
-Thanks to the inclusion of the constant component at late times, the viewing angle decrease with respect to the GW+AG fit with the simple Gaussian jet model, and the error on the distance is about 2 times better that the GW fit, cutting part of the tails of the $\theta_v-d_L$ degeneracy, see Fig.\,\ref{Fig:distance_const}, top panel.
+The jet parameters are compatible at most within 2$\sigma$ with the GW+AG+C (with constant) fit, except for $\theta_c = 5.37^{+0.97}_{-0.87}$ deg and $\theta_v= 35.2^{+5.7}_{-6.2}$ deg, which are within 3$\sigma$.
+Thanks to the inclusion of the constant component at late times, the viewing angle decreases with respect to the GW+AG fit with the simple Gaussian jet model, and the error on the distance is about 2 times better that the GW fit, cutting part of the tails of the $\theta_v-d_L$ degeneracy, see Fig.\,\ref{Fig:distance_const}, top panel.
 Indeed, the Hubble constant value that we retrieve is $78.5^{+7.9}_{-6.4}$ $\rm km\ s^{-1}Mpc^{-1}$, see the bottom panels of Fig.\,\ref{Fig:H0_hist} and Fig.\,\ref{Fig:distance_const}, that is compatible within 1$\sigma$ with the GW+AG+C fit, including a constant component.
 Moreover, this result is compatible within 1$\sigma$ with \citet{Guidorzi2017, Wang2021, Wang2023}.